akshitagupta15june/Emusify/README.md

 ## ⚙️ What it does?

-**Emusify is a real-time mood-based music recommendation system using machine learning**.
-This system will calculate and predict the emotion/mood of the user for a stipulated time period and will play a song according to the mood of the user, for example, if the user is in a calm state or neutral state then a calming, meditation song will be played, script will be continuously running in background so if any emotion changes after 5-6 min then again a new song will be played.
+This system will continuously run in background and calculate and predict the mood of the user for a stipulated time period and will play a song according to the mood of the user, for example, if the user is in a calm state or neutral state then a calming, meditation song will be played, script will be continuously running in background so if any emotion changes after 5-6 min then again a new song will be played.

 ## 🔧 How we built it?